Spiffmeister/FaADE.jl/docs/src/index.md

-# SBP_Operators.jl Documentation
+# SBP_Operators.jl

-The best place to start is in the Examples section below
+_A package for solving the magnetic field aligned Anisotropic Diffusion Equation using the SBP-SAT formulation._

 # Examples

+The best place to start is in the Examples section below.

 ```@contents
 Pages = ["example1D.md","example2D.md","exampleBField.md"]